Is it possible to have a relaxing vacation at Walt Disney World?

 Speaking of food, if you know your family plans on having a few meals at the parks or Disney owned properties, make reservations as early as you can.

 Popular restaurants like Chef Mickey’s are popular year round and having visited 4 times in the last 6 years, we have never been able to get a reservation here at a time that works for our kids.

 It’s because most of our vacations are booked only a few weeks in advance.

 Planning a few non park days during your vacation is a good way to fit in some R&R.

 Most resorts and hotels in the Orlando area have playgrounds, pools – sometimes more than one, a beach area, game rooms and organized daily kids’ activities so there’s still plenty for them to do outside of the parks.
 See #2 above for some of the activities and amenities available to Disney resort guests.

-There’s Downtown Disney and several outlet malls in the area as well if you’re looking for some downtime away from the theme parks.
+There’s Disney Springs and several outlet malls in the area as well if you’re looking for some downtime away from the theme parks.